StevenMayher/431-notes/docs/06-summarizing_quantities.md

 1                        73.5                            72
 ```

-While we eventually discuss the importance of **imputation** when dealing with missing data, this doesn't apply to providing descriptive summaries of actual, observed values.
+In Chapter \@ref(miss), we will discuss various assumptions we can make about missing data, and the importance of **imputation** when dealing with it in modeling or making inferences.
+For now, we will limit our descriptive summaries to observed values, in what are called complete case or available case analyses.

 ### The Mode of a Quantitative Variable